Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 ### Left waiter

-An [open] position in which the leader has the palm of his left hand over his left shoulder (like a waiter carrying a big plate of food).
+An [open] position in which the leader has the palm of his left hand horizontally positioned over his left shoulder (like a waiter carrying a big plate of food).
 In this case, the hand is as close to the shoulder and to the neck as comfortably possible.
-This hold usually involves the leader and the follower to be facing in the same direction, sort of like >¯>, where the follower stands behind the leader as the leader holds the follower's hand at the shoulder.
+This hold requires the leader and the follower to be facing in the same direction, sort of like >¯>, where the follower stands behind the leader as the leader holds the follower's hand at the shoulder.
 Usually the next step is to leave the follower's hand at the shoulder.

 ### Right waiter

-An [open] position in which the leader has the palm of his right hand over his right shoulder (like a waiter carrying a big plate of food).
+An [open] position in which the leader has the palm of his right hand horizontally position over his right shoulder (like a waiter carrying a big plate of food).
 In this case, the hand is as close to the shoulder and to the neck as comfortably possible.
-This hold usually involves the leader and the follower to be facing in the same direction, sort of like >\_>, where the follower stands behind the leader as the leader holds the follower's hand at the shoulder.
+This hold requires the leader and the follower to be facing in the same direction, sort of like >\_>, where the follower stands behind the leader as the leader holds the follower's hand at the shoulder.
+Usually the next step is to leave the follower's hand at the shoulder.

+### Left shoulder

+An [open] position in which the leader has the back of his right hand touching his left shoulder.
+In this case, the hand should rest over the shoulder close to the neck, with the palm of the hand visible and pointing up and to the left.
+This position is reached by bringing your right hand over your head onto your left shoulder, like tracing the character ⋂ over your head (an upside down U) while rotating 180 degrees clockwise (this can be done in two steps, like in a salsa left turn steps 3 and 4).
+At the end of the turn, the leader and the follower will be facing in the same direction, sort of like >¯>, where the follower stands behind the leader as the leader holds the follower's hand at the shoulder.
+Usually the next step is to leave the follower's hand at the shoulder.

+### Right shoulder

+An [open] position in which the leader has the back of his left hand touching his right shoulder.
+In this case, the hand should rest over the shoulder close to the neck, with the palm of the hand visible and pointing up and to the right.
+This position is reached by bringing your left hand over your head onto your right shoulder, like tracing the character ⋂ over your head (an upside down U) while rotating 180 degrees clockwise (this can be done in two steps, like in a salsa right turn steps 2 and 3).
+At the end of the turn, the leader and the follower will be facing in the same direction, sort of like >\_>, where the follower stands behind the leader as the leader holds the follower's hand at the shoulder.
 Usually the next step is to leave the follower's hand at the shoulder.

 ## Pattern count combinations